 Swiss stock exchanges have had a special relationship with the EU for some time; they are allowed to operate within the EU even though their policies and practices differ.
 However, the formal agreement between Switzerland and the EU will expire at the end of this year and the EU wants to bring the Swiss arrangement … More Will the Swiss Roll?

-There are many factors that could destroy the European Union – which we described in our review of Ian Kearns’ book ‘Collapse: Europe after the European Union‘ [Collapse: Europe After the European Union – Parts 1&2] – but here we will summarise the most immediate problem: debt.
-If a state is bankrupt its bonds aren’t … More Die Another Day?
+A consideration of the possible domino-effect of the EU’s debt structure, with reference to various initials, including TLTRO, TARGET, QE and EZ.
+We provide links to many related posts.
+There are many factors that could destroy the European Union – which we described in our review of Ian Kearns’ book ‘Collapse: Europe after the European … More Die Another Day?

+The European Central Bank’s ‘targeted longer-term refinancing operations’ often fail to give help where it is intended and most needed.
 No, not ‘Total Rugby’ (a forum for debating Ruby League).
-As we write this Italy is about to face England in a 2019 Rugby Six Nations match; England is famous this season for its mostly-successful tactic of putting boot to ball and kicking the odd-shaped object in the expectation of quickly winning it back.
-Similarly … More TLTRO Rugby
+As we write this Italy is about to face England in a 2019 Rugby Six Nations match; England is famous this season for its mostly-successful … More TLTRO Rugby

+The last of our four-part discussion of the common currency and its weaknesses.
 Our trilogy on the euro currency is now in four parts (like Douglas Adams’ Hitchhiker’s Guide to the Galaxy) because we had to break off to discuss the Draft Withdrawal Agreement and other political developments.
-The previous parts dealt with the past, the present and the parallels with other monetary unions , we now turn … More The Death of the Euro
+The previous parts dealt with the past, … More The Death of the Euro

 “If you’d like to push me and speculate on what might happen in a no-deal scenario in Ireland, I think it’s pretty obvious – you will have a hard border.” said Margaritis Schinas, chief spokesman of the European Commission on 23 January.
 If there is no deal, “We will have to find an operational way … More Backstop or Backstab?